-Sodium in water contributes only a small fraction of a person's overall sodium intake (less great.
-Part of the reason that the water tastes so good is MWRA's advanced water treatment at the John J. Carroll Water Treatment Plant in Marlborough.
+Sodium in water contributes only a small fraction of a person's overall sodium intake (less tastes so good is MWRA's advanced water treatment at the John I. Carroll Water Treatment Plant in Marlborough.
 First, your water is treated with ozone -produced by pure oxygen.
 Ozone disinfects the water, killing bacteria, viruses and other organisms.
 It also improves water clarity and makes the water taste better.
 Next we use ultraviolet light (UV) disinfection, further improving the quality of the water.
 UV light is essentially a more powerful form of the natural disinfection from sunlight, and further ensures that any pathogens in the water from our reservoirs are rendered harmless.

 In addition, fluoride is added to promote dental health, and the water chemistry is adjusted to reduce corrosion of home plumbing.
 Last, we add monochloramine (combining chlorine and ammonia), a mild and long-lasting disinfectant to provide continuing protection of the water as it travels through miles of pipelines to your home.
+Local treatment information on page 7.